Trump’s Trade Agenda: A Wake-Up Call

 As the firm explored for gold in northern El Salvador, it set off large-scale community opposition.
 Farmers and other community members learned about the huge threat the cyanide used in mining posed to their main source of water, and they convinced their government to stop issuing new mining licenses in the entire country.

-The existence of these investment rules in the Central America version of NAFTA (called CAFTA) and in the Salvadoran investment law allowed the mining company to retaliate with an investor-state lawsuit, claiming that the Salvadoran government deprived it of $250 million of future profits.
+The existence of these investment rules in the Central America version of NAFTA (called CAFTA) and in the Salvadoran investment law allowed the mining company to retaliate with an investor-state lawsuit, claiming that the Salvadoran government deprived it of $250 million of future profits. [pullquote] Corporations bully governments into undoing measures to protect workers, the environment and public health.[/pullquote]

 This was an outrageous claim and lawsuit because the company did not have a mining license, since it had not completed the basic requirements for seeking a license.
 But the investment court, which is part of the World Bank Group in Washington, accepted the case anyway.